 Smart desks are the siblings of the smart conference room.
 Similar to the intelligent conference room, smart desks are searchable and reservable via an online booking platform.
 This is a must-have for offices with desk sharing, hot desking, and desk hotelling.
 Not only does a smart desk booking system help employees find an open desk for the day, but it keeps track of who has reserved each space, so employees who are in the building can be easily track down colleagues (or not, depending on their privacy mode).

-Some versions of the smart desk also offer sitting or standing desk options and remember each user’s preferences.
+Some versions of the smart desk also offer sitting or standing desk options and can store each user’s individual setup-preferences.
 Each desk’s analytics break down users’ sitting and standing data and lets workers benchmark their standing activity against themselves or other employees.
 Sensor data also provides useful insight for managers to understand utilization and daily traffic flow.

 The home security camera with new and evolving technologies such as Ring and SkyBell has been very popular.
 We expect to see the same pervasive use of camera technology in the office environment.
 Video monitoring adds a level of security to the office.
 It also helps facilities managers and administrators collect data to analyze how office spaces are being utilized.